wpilibsuite/allwpilib/design-docs/modes.md

 - Naming of mode functions? start-periodic-end, vs init-periodic-exit (2025 FRC PeriodicRobot), vs init-execute-end (2025 FRC Command), vs init-start-loop-stop (2025 FTC OpMode; note init behaves like the constructor here)

 - For matches, should we construct teleop at the same time as auto?
 If we do that, we probably need a disabledStart() or 2025 FTC opmode style init() that's run on teleop after auto completes, and don't run disabledPeriodic for both simultaneously.

-- Is it actually likely that team robots will have a mix of command-based modes and non-command-based?
-If not, restricting command-based robots to *only* command-based modes might enable greater integration and ease-of-use for the typical command-based robot?

 # Unresolved Questions